The Employment Rights Bill 2024: What it means for employers

 Employment rights bill UK

+Although the general focus is on worker protections, it also provides employers with a vital opportunity to align many workplace and cultural practices with the modern workforce.
 In this article, we tell you everything you need to know about what’s coming, what you need to do to prepare and what benefits you can expect to see from what we think are some really positive changes.

 Table of Contents